cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 I personally can fall into a point where reading is a vice.
 I end up reading more than making things.
 So I tried to take a break this year.

 **But it didn't work!!** I still read a few good books this year.
-Many of them are more in line with actual questions I had, specific areas I wanted to grown in, and the like.
+Many of them are more in line with actual questions I had, specific areas I wanted to grow in, and the like.
 So this list is a pretty good representation of where my head has been this year.

 _Note_: I could do the blog-thing where I provide Amazon affiliate links.
 But I'm not all that interested in getting paid cents if you purchase the book.
 I'd just rather you [let me know](/contact) if you've read a book.
 We can have a **meeting of the minds** on it! 🧠